clocklimited/Job-Ads/FrontEndDevelopmentPlacement.md

 This is a fantastic opportunity for a student to further their career and really make their mark in an established and growing agency.

 ## The successful candidate will have:
-* Good knowledge of Semantic HTML5 and CSS3
+* Good knowledge of Semantic HTML5 and CSS3.
-* Experience using JavaScript (including frameworks such as jQuery)
+* Experience using JavaScript (including frameworks such as jQuery).
 * A comprehensive understanding of web standards and accessibility.
 * Great attention to detail.
 * Graphics manipulation/optimisation skills using Photoshop and other industry standard software.

 ## Advantageous skills could include:
 * Experience using a CSS Pre-processor: Stylus, Sass, Less etc.
+* An understanding of mobile-first responsive design and build.
-* An interest in Interaction Design and UX
+* An interest in Interaction Design and UX.
 * Creative flair and a good understanding of brand.
 * Experience developing for SEO.
-* Any experience with Node.js a major plus
+* Any experience with Node.js a major plus.

 ## What you get
 * Gain experience in all areas of the business.
 * Work in a relaxed, fun and buzzing environment.
 * Develop your skills: Design and Development practices and methodologies, Innovation, Teamwork and Social Interaction.
 * Add the best clients to your portfolio: BBC, Channel 4, News International, Shortlist and more.
-* Competitive placement salary
+* Competitive placement salary.

 ## Placements love Clock